victorfds/markdown_view_leptos/README.md

     .collect::<String>();
 ```

-When you pass a dynamic string expression to `markdown_anchors!`, the runtime path uses `pulldown-cmark` so heading attributes (like `{#id .class}`) are honored.
-Add `pulldown-cmark` to your app dependencies if you use dynamic inputs.
+When you pass a dynamic string expression to `markdown_anchors!`, the runtime path uses the lightweight parser and honors `{#id}` (other heading attributes are ignored).

 ## Example